Quotient-Space Diffusion Models: Methods

-See \appxref{proof-thm1} for formal definitions of the concepts and the proof. \thmref{projected-diffusion} shows that the projected process on the quotient space is indeed a diffusion process, and running the original process followed by projection gives the same process by running \eqnref{projected-sde} on the quotient space.
-The quotient-space process \eqnref{projected-sde} is expressed using the projected vector field, the Wiener process on $\clQ$, and perhaps unexpectedly, an additional vector field $\bfhh$ reflecting the curvature of $\clQ$.
-As the quotient space squeezes an equivalence class as one point, a process viewed on the quotient space should accommodate for the change of the volume of the equivalence class along the movement.
-This additional vector reflects the change rate of the volume of the equivalence class with respect to spatial movement.
+See \appxref{proof-thm1} for formal definitions and proof. \thmref{projected-diffusion} shows that the projected process on the quotient space is indeed a diffusion process, and running the original process \eqnref{original-sde} followed by projection $\pi$ gives the same process by running \eqnref{projected-sde} on the quotient space.
+The quotient-space process \eqnref{projected-sde} is expressed using the projected vector field $\pi_* \bfff_t$, the Wiener process $\bfomega_t$ on $\clQ$, and perhaps unexpectedly, an additional vector field $\bfhh$ reflecting the curvature of $\clQ$.
+As the quotient space squeezes different equivalence classes all into points, a process viewed on the quotient space should accommodate for the change of volume of the equivalence class along the movement.
+This additional vector reflects the change rate of the volume of the equivalence class (see also \appxref{proof-thm3}).

+Although the diffusion process on the quotient space is well defined, it is not convenient to simulate it in the quotient space directly, due to the difficulty in representing this quite abstract space, which usually cannot be represented by Euclidean vectors.
+We hence work towards deriving a diffusion process in the total space $\clM$, which can be simulated in the same way as the original diffusion process, while inheriting key features of a quotient-space diffusion process.